Dawn Flight

 Description:

-Publisher's description (Medicine Wheel Education Inc, 2016): Long ago, when a great flood cleansed the land of unhappiness, the Grandfather sent Wanjbli the eagle to save one virtuous member of the human race and teacher her how to live a good life.
+Long ago, when a great flood cleansed the land of unhappiness, the Grandfather sent Wanjbli the eagle to save one virtuous member of the human race and teacher her how to live a good life.
 The eagle is a powerful symbol of courage, wisdom and strength.
 It is known in Indigenous cultures as the connection between the Spirit World and the Earth.
-In his first book, Kevin shares the traidtional story about how the eagle came as a messenger to guide humankind.
+In his first book, Kevin shares the traditional story about how the eagle came as a messenger to guide humankind.
 He share an inspiring vision of unity and hope for a new generation teaching children to recognize the eagle in themselves and others and always to soar above the darkness into the light.

 Resource format: Picturebook

-Age recommendation: grades 2-6
+Age recommendation: Grades 2-6

 Year of publication: 2016